-Inside, Teri apologized for the mess, blaming his roommate for the clutter.
+Inside, Teri apologized for the mess, blaming the clutter on his roommate.

 "Where is he?"
-Kyle asked, glacing at the clock on the floor.
+Kyle asked, glancing at the clock on the studio floor.
 It read 2:04.

 "Would he lie about that?"
 Kyle asked, naive to the nature of Teri and Eddie's relationship, which was contentious at best.

 Teri hooked his index fingers through two of Kyle's belt loops and asked, "You don't want to talk all night about Eddie, do you?" and pulled him to the futon.
-It took up almost the entire width of the apartment.
-Teri began kissing Kyle, and Kyle Teri, and when the lights were switched off they almost instantaneously had each other out of their clothes.
+It took up the entire width of the apartment, bounded by a large squat coffee table that took up most of the rest.
+Teri began kissing Kyle, and Kyle Teri, and when the lights were switched off they set to tearing each other out of their clothes.
 If Kyle had taken a second to think about it, he might have felt uncomfortable with the situation, but as it was he found himself in the moment, and in the moment he was lost to Cupid's cunning.
-Of course, it didn't hurt that Teri was in possession of a beautiful cock.
+Of course, it didn't hurt that Teri had in his possession a beautiful cock.

-"I want you," Teri said, pulling Kyle toward him.
-Slowly, he drew him inside, and together they reached heights that night neither thought possible in the absence of drugs.
-As if of one mind, they climaxed together, each exploding to the delight of the other, and without a word spoken between them they entered and dwealt in the intimacy of each other's thoughts.
-It was the headiest experience Kyle had ever had.
-It felt right, not deviant as he thought it might, but right.
-For the first time in a long while he felt comfortable in his own skin.
+"I want you," Teri said, pulling Kyle clumsily toward him.
+Slowly, he drew him closer until Kyle was inside, and they banged with abandon.
+Together they reached heights that night neither thought possible in the absence of drugs.
+As if of one mind, they climaxed, each exploding to the delight of the other, and without a word spoken between them they fell back, holding each other, guessing one anothers' thoughts as if in psychic communication.
+It was Kyle's first time, and the headiest - not to mention the most wonderfully physical - experience he'd ever had.
+It felt right, not the deviant act that had been described to him by high school coaches bent on turning out legions of pure, heterosexual graduates.
+It was physical.
+It was spiritual.
+And for the first time in a long while Kyle felt comfortable in his own skin.
 Likewise for Teri.
 The clock read 4:01 when Kyle reached for his clothes.
 How long he'd been lying with Teri was anybody's guess, and if it hadn't been for the late hour, he wouldn't have moved to leave.

 "My mom's going to kill me," Kyle said.

-"Don't be.
-It's been worth it."
+"I'm not."
 As Kyle struggled into his pants, Teri worked him right back out of them for another go around.
-"I am so gonna get it," Kyle said.
+"I am so gonna get it," Kyle giggled.